Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Diphtheria, Tetanus, and Pertussis

-Diphtheria is caused by the bacterium Corynebacterium diphtheriae, which commonly infects the nose and throat.
-The throat infection leads to a gray to black, tough fiber-like membrane that can block the airway, making it hard to breathe, which can be life-threatening.
-In the early 1900s, diphtheria infected 200,000 people every year in the U.S., killing up to 10% of infected persons.
-Since a vaccine became available in the 1920s, there have been almost no cases of diphtheria in the U.S.
+Diphtheria is caused by the toxin released by the bacterium Corynebacterium diphtheriae, which commonly infects the nose and throat.
+The throat infection leads to a gray to black, tough fiber-like membrane that can block the airway, making it hard to breathe, which can be life threatening.
+In the early 1900s, diphtheria infected 200,000 people every year in the United States, killing up to 10% of infected people.
+Since a vaccine became available in the 1920s, there have been almost no cases of diphtheria in the United States.

 Tetanus is a disease that causes severe muscular contractions and convulsions.
 It is caused by a powerful toxin secreted by the bacterium Clostridium tetani.
 People become infected by this dangerous bacterium through skin wounds.
 It is fatal in 15% to 40% of cases.
 Since widespread vaccination began in the late 1940s, new cases of tetanus have dropped by more than 95%.